Optimum basis of finite convex geometry: Preliminaries

 It is proved in \cite[Proposition 49]{AN12} that every closure system whose closure lattice satisfies $(SD_\vee)$ is an $UC$-system.
 It is also well-known that $\op{Cl}(G,\phi)$ of every convex geometry $\<G,\phi\>$ is \jsd\!, see \cite{D88} and \cite{AGT03}.

 Thus, convex geometries form a subclass of $UC$-systems.
-Another important subclass of $UC$-systems are so-called systems \emph{without} $D$-\emph{cycles}.
+Another important subclass of $UC$-systems is represented by so-called systems \emph{without} $D$-\emph{cycles}.
 The closure lattices of such systems are known in lattice literature as \emph{lower bounded}, and the lower bounded lattices form a proper subclass of \jsd\ lattices.
-Since we will need the notion of the $D$-relation and the $D$-basis in section \ref{Dgeom}, we give a quick definition of these in a standard closure systems.
+Since we will need the notion of the $D$-relation and the $D$-basis in section \ref{Dgeom}, we give a quick definition of these in a standard closure systems, see more details and examples in \cite{ANR11}.